Voting Rights and Discrimination FAQ

 Is it prohibited to draw majority-minority districts?

-No. Over 30 years ago the Supreme Court held that jurisdictions are free to draw majority-minority election districts that follow traditional, non-racial districting considerations, such as geographic compactness and keeping communities of interest together.
-Later Supreme Court decisions have held that drawing majority-minority districts may be required to ensure compliance with the Voting Rights Act.
+No. Over 30 years ago the Supreme Court held that jurisdictions are free to draw majority-minority election districts that follow traditional, non-racial districting considerations, such as geographic compactness.
+Later Supreme Court decisions have held that drawing majority-minority districts may be required to ensure compliance with the VRA.

 What other voting rights laws exist?

-The National Voter Registration Act of 1993 (often referred to as the "motor voter" law) requires states to make voter registration opportunities available when people apply for or receive services at a variety of government agencies, from driver's license offices to social services agencies and public benefits offices.
-The law says states must not take voters off the rolls merely because they have not voted, and it requires states to keep their voter rolls up to date by removing the names of voters who have died or moved away.
-It may be found at 42 U.S.C.
-1973gg to 1973gg-10.
+The National Voter Registration Act of 1993 ( also known as the "motor voter" law) requires states to make voter registration opportunities available when people apply for or receive services at a variety of government agencies, from driver's license offices to social services agencies and public benefits offices.
+It also prohibits states from removing registered voters from the rolls unless certain criteria are met.

-The Uniformed and Overseas Citizens Absentee Voting Act of 1986 (42 U.S.C.
-1973ff to 1973ff-6) requires states to make sure that members of our armed forces who are stationed away from home, and citizens who are living overseas, can register and vote absentee in federal elections.
+The Uniformed and Overseas Citizens Absentee Voting Act requires states to make sure that members of our armed forces who are stationed away from home, and citizens who are living overseas, can register and vote absentee in federal elections.

-The Voting Accessibility for the Elderly and Handicapped Act of 1984 (42 U.S.C.
-1973ee to 1973ee-6) requires polling places across the United States to be physically accessible to people with disabilities.
+The Voting Accessibility for the Elderly and Handicapped Act requires polling places across the United States to be physically accessible to people with disabilities.

 Does the Voting Rights Act protect language minorities?

-Yes and no. The Voting Rights Act makes it illegal to discriminate in voting based on someone's membership in a language minority group, but its effect in the wake of the 2013 Supreme Court ruling remains to be seen.
-The idea behind the Voting Rights Act's minority language provisions was to remove language as a barrier to political participation, and to prevent voting discrimination against people who speak minority languages.
+Yes and no. The VRA makes it illegal to discriminate in voting based on someone's membership in a language minority group, but its effect in the wake of the 2013 Supreme Court ruling remains to be seen.
+The idea behind the VRA's minority language provisions was to remove language as a barrier to political participation, and to prevent voting discrimination against people who speak minority languages.

 Many jurisdictions with people of Hispanic, Native American, and Alaskan Native heritage were covered by Section 5 of the Act, prior to the 2013 Court ruling.